 Jane is definitely more gorgeous and not to mention a busy gorgeous mom which makes her more of a superwoman surpassing James Bond.
 She needs to look glam in little time as possible and this palette makes the transition from gorgeous busy mom to gorgeous alluring woman easy.
 First, Jane mentioned that she had trouble with silver and gray colors.
 If you do have certain colors that might not work right for you yet you want to try them over and over (believe me I know the feeling) then the following may help.

-1-In the previous tutorial I created depth for Jane's eyes.
-I kept the orbital ridge and crease definition for this one.
+1-I kept the +orbital ridge and crease definition for this one.
 Why?
 The brown color provides a link with the skin tone and the other colors, in this case silver and gray.
 2-Taking the white shimmer (top left) color I apply on the browbone and the inner eye corner.
 3-Blended.

 Let's say Jane wants a simple silver eye look.
 She is pressed for time but wants something defined and easy.
 Simple!
 4-With her eye already defined on the orbital ridge and crease, take the silver (using the one on the top right) and apply from lashline to just before the browbone.
 5-Front view.
 6-Blended.
 7-Add some eyeliner and there is a simple day look.

 Maybe, Jane wants more depth to her lid.
 8-Keeping what she has (eliminated the eyeliner), add the other silver gray color (bottom left) and apply it to the lid as shown in the previous post.
 9-Blended.
 10-Apply the same color as a smudgy liner on the bottom.
 11-Blended.
 12-Add lash defining liner and another finished look.